itissid/privyloci/app/BUILD.md

 ---------------------------------------------

+# Summary
+- **Scope**: Demo of Privy Loci is a privacy-first location inference app that allows users to manage their location data and subscriptions to third-party apps.
+- **Usecases**: There are many.
+I will note ones I use.
+- **Requirements**: The prioritized functional and non-functional requirements ensure that the core goals of Privy Loci are met.
+- **Documentation**: Categorizing documentation helps keep all the details organized, aiding in both current development and future maintenance.
+- **Roadmap**: The roadmap focuses on delivering a PoT first, then gradually enhancing the app with more features and refinements.

 # Scope of Privy Loci:
 0. It is intended to be adopted by willing apps to develop location features that are privacy first in terms of location info.
 1. PrivyLoci still needs access to regular location permissions for Android and iOS, it *will not* have a mock provider or bypass ACCESS_FINE_LOCATION, ACCESS_BACKGROUND_LOCATION in any way.
 It will instead provide strong guarantees through: Its privacy statement; it's not for profit commitment and institutional/activist support to provide a shield to never sell, collect or use this data in any which way for its own purposes outside of the user's own device.